freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

 The funniest thing about him is the way he likes to grow - Not at all like proper children, which is always very slow;
-For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there’s none of him at all.",
+For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there's none of him at all.",
         ),
         (
             "scoped_threads.txt",